 If I chose a higher GB plan, I’d pay:

-Some of you may think it’s a bummer that Tello Mobile doesn’t offer unlimited data, but do you honestly need it?
+Tello Mobile offers unlimited data, but do you honestly need it?
 I checked my T-Mobile phone plan and I use roughly 2GB data per month.
-And pretty much everyone provides wifi these days, so do you need to overpay for unlimited data?
+And pretty much every restaurant and public place offers free wifi these days, so do you need to overpay for unlimited data?
 Probably not.

 I also don’t need unlimited minutes because I never talk on the phone.
 I could lower the monthly cost by choosing 100 minutes instead of unlimited minutes.
 The plan is completely customizable.